anonymous47823493/EagleEye/README.md

 ## Update

+* 2021-11-03 We uploaded `Dockerfile` for the convenience of setup.

-* 2021-03-03: We updated the pretrained baseline ResNet50 of ImageNet in in [Google Drive](<https://drive.google.com/drive/folders/1ENq4RuFey3J2iL-Lu1BZ9ToTYILpV9bC>).
+* 2021-03-03: We updated the pretrained baseline ResNet50 of ImageNet in [Google Drive](<https://drive.google.com/drive/folders/1ENq4RuFey3J2iL-Lu1BZ9ToTYILpV9bC>).
 Before that, incorrect pretrained model cause lower experimental results.

 ## Adaptive-BN-based Candidate Evaluation